+Caroline is now out of the relationship, has her own accommodation and is in stable employment.
+She is continuing to receive therapy and support from health services for the trauma she has suffered.
 We will also make it a requirement that those working with perpetrators engage with housing providers to identify solutions to the management of repeat offenders that prioritise the safety of victims and their children so that they can stay in their homes.
 To this end we will:

-Work with Greater

-Manchester Probation

-Service's new

-Homelessness Prevention

-Taskforce, while building

-- upon the Mayor's A Bed Every Night initiative and good practice on rehousing perpetrators during COVID-19 (see also section 5). - Make a positive difference to the lives of private tenants at risk of homelessness by working in partnership with private landlords to provide quality housing provision through our Greater Manchester Good Landlord Scheme79. - Foster reciprocal arrangements between housing providers in the city-region's ten boroughs to minimise the cost and disruption to victims and their families who need to move in order to flee domestic abuse.
+- Work with Greater Manchester Probation Service's new Homelessness Prevention Taskforce, while building upon the Mayor's A Bed Every Night initiative and good practice on re-housing perpetrators during COVID-19 (see also section 5). - Make a positive difference to the lives of private tenants at risk of homelessness by working in partnership with private landlords to provide quality housing provision through our Greater Manchester Good Landlord Scheme.89 - Foster reciprocal arrangements between housing providers in the city-region's ten boroughs to minimise the cost and disruption to victims and their families who need to move in order to flee domestic abuse.

 Where appropriate, and there is no realistic chance of prosecution (see also section 5 and 7), we will signpost victims to services who can support them in obtaining civil orders.
-The newly formed Public Protection Governance Unit within Greater Manchester Police will also continue to review and develop its monitoring of Domestic Violence Protection Orders - soon to be Domestic Abuse Protection Orders (DAPOs).
-This will ensure that these powers are being complied with consistently across our cityregion, that breaches of civil orders are dealt with, and that use is consistent with the national roll out of DAPOs within the Domestic Abuse Bill.
-A dedicated DAPO officer based at the Manchester City Magistrates court has been appointed to ensure that local police are notified when protective orders are issued and hence able to impose appropriate sanctions when these are breached
+The newly formed Public Protection Governance Unit within Greater Manchester Police will also continue to review and develop its monitoring of Domestic Abuse Protection Orders (DAPOs).
+This will ensure that these powers are being complied with consistently across our city-region, that breaches of civil orders are dealt with, and that use is consistent with the national roll out of DAPOs within the 2021 Domestic Abuse Act.
+A dedicated DAPO officer based at the Manchester City Magistrates court has been appointed to ensure that local police are notified when protective orders are issued and hence able to impose appropriate sanctions when these are breached.

-A Pioneering Response to Sex Trafficking, Domestic Servitude and Modern Slavery Greater Manchester is at the forefront of tackling some of the most serious forms of gender based exploitation that disproportionately affect the most vulnerable women and girls living in the UK.
-Women whose immigration status is insecure, who are care leavers, who have learning difficulties, and/or who have significant debts, are especially vulnerable to the forms of exploitation that are collectively referred to as 'modern slavery'80.
-This includes trafficking for sexual exploitation, child sexual and criminal exploitation, being held in domestic servitude, and the selling of women into sham marriages.
-Over the next ten years we will continue to develop our flagship partnership approach, Programme Challenger, through which the organisations of the Combined Authority, Police and National

-Health Service work closely with community groups, charities, faith based organisations and businesses, in order to protect victims of modern slavery and sexual exploitation and pursue those who exploit them.
+A Pioneering Response to Sex Trafficking, Domestic Servitude and Modern Slavery

+Greater Manchester is at the forefront of tackling some of the most serious forms of gender-based exploitation that disproportionately affect the least protected women and girls living in the UK.
+Women whose immigration status is insecure, who are care leavers, who have learning difficulties, and/or who have significant debts, are especially susceptible to the forms of exploitation that are collectively referred to as 'modern slavery'.90 This includes trafficking for sexual exploitation, child sexual and criminal exploitation, being held in domestic servitude, and the selling of women into sham marriages.
+Over the next ten years we will continue to develop our flagship partnership approach, Programme Challenger, through which the organisations of the Combined Authority, Police and National Health Service work closely with community groups, charities, faith based organisations and businesses, in order to protect victims of modern slavery and sexual exploitation and pursue those who exploit them.